sulenchy/sulenchy/README.md

 ### Hi there 👋
 Hi, I am Abudu Abiodun.
 You can call me Abi.
 I am a software engineer.
-I'm an employee of Andela currently open for Frontend Engineer job opportunities.
+I'm an employee of Andela currently open to Frontend Engineer job opportunities.
 I love building apps, getting things better using code, automation of business processes and making researches.

 - 🔭 I’m currently tying out a project called [MyDiary](https://github.com/sulenchy/MyDiary-React-Redux).
 - 🌱 I’m currently learning and looking forward to build something with `NextJS`.